 The Shape from Halloween

-I have never decided what’s scarier about The Shape: his expressionlessness and black chasm eyeholes, or his semi/sub human movements, like he just learned to walk and pick up objects last week.
-What I do know is that I saw John Carpenterâ€™s Halloween way too young, watching with my older brother, and was permanently scarred.
+I have never decided what’s scarier about The Shape: his expressionlessness and black chasm eyeholes.
+Or his semi/sub human movements.
+Like he just learned to walk and pick up objects last week.
+What I do know is that I saw John Carpenter’s Halloween way too young, watching with my older brother, and was permanently scarred.
 If I was the last one awake, watching TV in the basement, you f***ing bet I systematically flipped switches to leave at least one light on at all times as I headed upstairs for a fitful night of sleep.
-Though this childhood terror turned into a longstanding fascination with Carpenterâ€™s films and his most iconic character, I still have this feeling that he, it, is out there somewhere.
+Though this childhood terror turned into a longstanding fascination with Carpenter’s films and his most iconic character, I still have this feeling that he/it is out there somewhere.
 Especially when I fall asleep.”

-Pretty much everything about Little Nemo: Adventures in Slumberland
+Pretty Much Everything about Little Nemo: Adventures in Slumberland

 As a little girl, I instinctively knew that if I met a sassy, cigar-smoking clown who was clearly trouble, I would definitely listen to him and accidentally free the Nightmare King from his prison.
 When Nemo had to watch, helpless, as dark, tangled tentacles descended upon his coronation and swallowed poor King Morpheus up, I got my first taste of existential dread.
 That didn’t stop me from watching it over and over again, though.
 (Let’s not analyze that.)